yasindevops/Project104-Roman-numerals-conventor/README.md

 # Project-001 : Roman Numerals Converter Application (Python Flask) deployed on AWS EC2 with Cloudformation

-## Description
+## Description :
 The Roman Numerals Converter Application aims to convert the given number to the Roman numerals.
-The application is to be coded in Python and deployed as a web application with Flask on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation Service.
+The application is to be coded in Python and deployed as a web application with Flask on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation (CFN) Service.

-## Problem Statement
+## Problem Statement :

 ![Project_001](Project_001_.png)